EOSIO/vt-blockchain-bootcamp-starter/README.md

 ```

-## DApp development
+## Web app development

-The DApp consists of two parts. eosio blockchain and frontend react app.
+The sample web app consists of two parts, 1) eosio blockchain and 2) frontend react app.
 These can be found in:

 - blockchain
     - eosio block producing node (local node)